OlympusDAO/olympus-frontend/README.md

 By default, the Docker image corresponding to the `main` branch in the olympus-contracts repository will be used.
 To override this, set the `DOCKER_IMAGE` environment variable to the image tag/version.

+End-to-end tests are also run using GitHub Actions with a local testnet, so that any test failures are highlighted.
+This requires the definition of the following environment variables in GitHub Actions:

+- `CONTRACT_NODE_PRIVATE_KEY`: a valid wallet private key, used for contract deployment.
+- `CONTRACT_NODE_ALCHEMY_API_KEY`: a valid API key for Alchemy.
+- `REACT_APP_PRIVATE_KEY`: a valid wallet private key, used for the client metamask wallet.
+This should ideally be one of the wallets that is setup by `hardhat node` and that receives a 1000 ETH deposit upon startup, such as `ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`.

+## Testnets

+### Testing on Rinkeby

+**Rinkeby faucet for sOHM:**
+[Lives here](https://rinkeby.etherscan.io/address/0x800B3d87b77361F0D1d903246cA1F51b5acb43c9#writeContract), to retrieve test sOHM click `Connect to Web3` and use function #3: `dripSOHM`.
+After connecting to web3, click `Write` to execute and 10 sOHM will automatically be transferred to your connected wallet.

+Note: The faucet is limited to one transfer per wallet every 6500 blocks (~1 day)

 **Rinkeby faucet for WETH:**
 [Wrap rinkeby eth on rinkeby uniswap](https://app.uniswap.org/#/swap)